hackerschoice/kb/local-hacking-or-what-cool-things-you-can-do-with-just-the-web-console.md

 > Nope, I won't show you nice pictures of the captured stream :rofl:

-I won't go in detail about it as it will quite off topic but maybe in another wiki article :stuck_out_tongue_winking_eye:
+I won't go in detail about it as it will be quite off topic but maybe in another wiki article :stuck_out_tongue_winking_eye:

 ## Extra